enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/tests.rst

 Automated builds
 ***********************

-Travis
+GH
 ++++++++

-The project has a public CI server on http://travis-ci.org/enioka/jqm.
+The project has a public CI server on Github (Github actions).

 Selenium
 ++++++++++++++

-The project has a public Selenium server at https://saucelabs.com/u/marcanpilami
+The project used to have a public Selenium server, it is disabled for now.

 Tests
 ************